NWSL expansion team BOS Nation FC apologizes for 'Too Many Balls' campaign

-BOSTON (AP) — The National Women’s Soccer League expansion team in Boston apologized on Wednesday for a “Too Many Balls” marketing campaign that drew a harsh reaction from the transgender community and others.
+BOSTON — (AP) — The National Women’s Soccer League expansion team in Boston apologized on Wednesday for a “Too Many Balls” marketing campaign that draw a harsh reaction from the transgender community and others.

 A day after unveiling the slogan as part of the rollout of the team name BOS Nation FC, the organization said in a statement that "we missed the mark" with an attempt to "create a bold and buzzworthy brand launch campaign."